-While Shopify’s app marketplace offers several inventory management apps, it is recommended to select one application with a comprehensive feature set to avoid conflicting applications as well as streamline how many apps are connected to your store.
+While Shopify’s marketplace offers several inventory management apps, it’s recommended to choose one application with a comprehensive feature set, in order to avoid conflicting applications and to streamline how many apps are connected to your store.
 Selecting an inventory management app encompasses many aspects of your business, but some of the features to prioritize include:

-- Multi-warehouse and multichannel functionality: sync your inventory across all of your sales channels and warehouses to make sure that it is accurate.
+Sync your inventory across all of your sales channels and warehouses to make sure it is accurate.
 Updates to inventory should reflect on your sales channels in less than 15 minutes.

-- Inventory control features: control and adjusts the number of units shown on your listings based on your stock levels.
-This prevents overselling by limiting how many units appear on faster selling channels so you don’t process an order you can’t fulfill.
+Control and adjust the number of units shown on your listings based on your stock levels.
+This prevents overselling by limiting how many units appear on faster selling channels, so you don’t process an order you can’t fulfill.

-- Automated purchase orders: Automatically create POs based on sales velocity and lead time which includes recommended reorder quantities optimized to continue sales or adjust according to forecasted demand.
+Automatically create POs based on sales velocity and lead time, which includes recommended reorder quantities optimized to continue sales or adjust according to forecasted demand.

 Skubana is an excellent example of an inventory tracking system that unifies and automates all inventory management operations.

 Skubana’s tools and functionalities are tailored to multichannel businesses and expand on many of the powerful native inventory management features available in Shopify.

 When it comes to updating multiple listings on Shopify with the same inventory source, Skubana can update all of them simultaneously and in real-time as inventory changes, minimizing any inventory management mistakes.